What is this?

 promoting mobility of students and staff and cross-border cooperation;

-- strengthening the "knowledge triangle", linking education, research, and business; and
+- strengthening the "knowledge triangle", linking education, research, and innovation;

 - creating effective governance and funding mechanisms for higher education.